OpenACalendar/OpenACalendar-Documentation-Administrators/userPermissions.rst

 You can add and remove permissions to a group from the "Manage Permissions" tab.

-Some permissions automatically include other permisions.
+Some permissions automatically include other permissions.
 For instance, "CALENDAR_CHANGE" is a general permission that includes "EVENTS_CHANGE", "GROUPS_CHANGE" and more.

 Permissions that can be assigned
 --------------------------------

-Note the permissions you have avaliable to you will depend on what exetensions you have installed.
+Note the permissions you have available to you will depend on what extensions you have installed.

 org.openacalendar - CALENDAR_ADMINISTRATE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^